Majestic Prince

 Majestic Prince (March 19, 1966 – April 22, 1981) was a Thoroughbred racehorse.
 One of the leading North American horses of his generation, he won the Kentucky Derby and Preakness Stakes in 1969.

 Background

 In September 1967, Majestic Prince was purchased by Calgary, Alberta, oilman Frank McMahon at the Keeneland yearling sale for a then-record price of $250,000 ($ million inflation adjusted).
-The California-based colt, that grew to 1,120 pounds, was trained by another Albertan, Johnny Longden, a longtime friend of Frank McMahon, who had retired in 1966 as the winningest jockey of all time.
+The California-based colt, that grew to 1,120 pounds, was trained by another Albertan, Johnny Longden, a longtime friend of McMahon, who had retired in 1966 as the winningest jockey of all time.

 Racing career

 Early races

 Raced lightly as a two-year-old, Majestic Prince won both of his starts in his 1968 fall campaign.
 Ridden by Bill Hartack, at age three, he quickly became the dominant three-year-old in West Coast racing, capping it off with an eight-length victory in the Santa Anita Derby.
 Unbeaten, Majestic Prince headed for Louisville and the Kentucky Derby.